Trading the Momentum Indicator

 13 Nov 2020

 Part of the family of oscillators, the Momentum Indicator is one of the most popular tools for many crypto traders.
 Technical indicators in the oscillator family range between two extreme values that generate trading signals about crypto markets being overbought or oversold.
-Next to the Momentum Indicator, oscillators include Money Flow Index (MFI), Relative Strength Index (RSI), Rate of Change (ROC) and the Stochastic Oscillator.
+Next to the Momentum Indicator, oscillators include the Money Flow Index (MFI), Relative Strength Index (RSI), Rate of Change (ROC), and Stochastic Oscillator.

 Structure of the Momentum Indicator

 With the Momentum Indicator, we can calculate the acceleration of an asset’s price, by measuring the speed at which the price is changing.
 This market momentum is measured by continually taking price differences at a fixed time interval.
 To construct a momentum line, we subtract the closing price of the first day from the closing price of the last day.
 The negative or positive value is then plotted around a zero line.

 V= The latest price

 Vx= The closing price x number of days ago

 On most charting tools available on crypto exchange, you can set the value to which the momentum will compare the current closing price, with 10 and 14 days as the most common time period.